varentsov/OnAirMode/README.md

 ## 🚀 Quick Start

 ### Installation

+#### Option 1: Download Pre-built Release
-1. Download the latest release
+1. Download the latest `OnAirMode.dmg` from [GitHub Releases](../../releases)
-2. Open `OnAirMode.app`
+2. Open the DMG and drag OnAirMode to Applications
+3. Launch OnAirMode from Applications
-3. Grant microphone permissions when prompted
+4. Grant microphone permissions when prompted
-4. Install the included shortcut when prompted
+5. Install the included shortcut when prompted
-5. You're ready to go!
+6. You're ready to go!

+#### Option 2: Build from Source
+1. Clone this repository: `git clone <repository-url>`
+2. Navigate to the project directory: `cd mic`
+3. Run the build script: `./build.sh`
+4. The DMG will be created at `build/OnAirMode.dmg`
+5. Install following the steps above

+**Requirements for building:**
+- Xcode Command Line Tools
+- macOS 10.15 or later

 ### How It Works
 1. **Start Monitoring**: Click the status bar icon and select "Start Monitoring"